-NFL Daily Plug: Thursday Edition
+NFL Daily Plug: Saturday Edition

 For analysis on every player for this slate, check out the Occupy Model.

 NOTE: THE SATURDAY NFL DFS TWITCH STREAM WILL START AT 11AM EST, COVERING BOTH THE SATURDAY AND SUNDAY SLATES.

 - Mike Evans, Chris Godwin, Scotty Miller are out for Tampa.
 Breshad Perriman and Justin Watson will be the primary WRs for the Bucs with Ishmael Hyman the likely No. 3 WR.

 - Will Fuller V and Carlos Hyde are listed as questionable, but both are expected to play.

 - Expect Deshaun Watson to be the highest owned quarterback on the three game slate, and for good reason -- he leads the Occupy Model in OF Index and the Texans have the highest team total on the slate (26.5).

 - Carlos Hyde inexplicably played his most snaps of the season last week (67 percent), but now he’s slightly banged up with an ankle injury and facing a defense that has allowed just one RB to rush for more than 75 yards this season.

 - Duke Johnson Jr is a great high-risk play in the hopes that he plays more than 50 percent of the snaps on a slate where there are no true “lock and load” RBs.